 Go to the TileSet property of this node and assign the one created in previous steps:

 Also set the cell size to ‘50’, since that is the size used by the tiles.
-Quadrant size is a tuning value, which means that the engine will draw and cull the tilemap in blocks of 16x16 tiles.
-This value is usually fine and does not need to be changed, but can be used to fine tune performance in specific cases (if you know what you are doing).
+Quadrant size is a tuning value.
+The default value of 16 means that the engine will draw and cull (erase) the tilemap in blocks of 16x16 tiles.
+This value is usually fine, but can be used to fine tune performance in specific cases if you know what you’re doing.

 Painting your world¶

-With all set, make sure the TileMap node is selected.
-A red grid will appear on the screen, allowing you to paint on it with the selected tile on the left palette.
+Make sure the TileMap node is selected.
+A red grid will appear on the screen, allowing you to paint on it with the tile currently selected in the left palette.

 If you accidentally place a tile somewhere you don’t want it to be, you